Better sleep with acupuncture? Research shows hormonal effects

 Breathing usually happens automatically.
 Until it suddenly doesn't.
 Whether it's asthma, shortness of breath, hyperventilation, or a disrupted breathing rhythm — those who experience their breathing as a hindrance notice that even everyday activities suddenly become more difficult.

-On World Asthma Day, we reflect on the breath.
-On how precious it is to be able to breathe freely and how acupuncture can offer support in this.
+On World Asthma Day, we reflect on breathing.
+On how precious it is to be able to breathe freely and how acupuncture can provide support in that.

 In asthma, the airways are constantly sensitive and inflamed.
 Triggers such as pollen, dust, smoke, or air pollution cause the muscles around the airways to contract, extra mucus is produced, and the mucous membrane swells.
 This narrows the passage, making breathing difficult.
 This can lead to tightness in the chest, coughing, and wheezing.

-In conditions such as chronic bronchitis or emphysema, inflammation and damage to the airways play a major role.
-The elasticity of the lung tissue decreases, mucus accumulates, and it becomes increasingly difficult to inhale and exhale enough oxygen.
+Similarly, in conditions like chronic bronchitis or emphysema, inflammation and damage to the airways play a significant role.
+The elasticity of lung tissue decreases, mucus accumulates, and it becomes increasingly difficult to inhale and exhale enough oxygen.

-In addition, there are functional breathing problems such as hyperventilation, where breathing is out of balance without a problem in the lungs themselves.
-Nevertheless, the consequences can be very significant: shortness of breath, dizziness, feelings of anxiety, and fatigue.
+Additionally, there are functional breathing issues such as hyperventilation, where breathing is out of balance without a problem in the lungs themselves.
+Nevertheless, the consequences can be profound: shortness of breath, dizziness, feelings of anxiety, and fatigue.

-Whatever the cause may be - when breathing is no longer automatic, it often affects your entire day.
+Whatever the cause may be – when breathing no longer comes naturally, it often affects your entire day.

 Acupuncture can provide support in finding more breathing space, both physically and mentally.
-The nervous system plays an important role in many breathing problems: stress activates the sympathetic nervous system (the 'fight-or-flight' mode), causing breathing to become shallower and faster.
-Acupuncture has a relaxing effect and helps the body switch to the parasympathetic mode, allowing room for rest, recovery, and deeper breathing.
+In many breathing problems, the nervous system plays a significant role: stress activates the sympathetic nervous system (the 'fight-or-flight' mode), causing breathing to become shallower and faster.
+Acupuncture promotes relaxation and helps the body switch to the parasympathetic mode, allowing for rest, recovery, and deeper breathing.

-In addition, acupuncture influences circulation and muscle tension in the chest area through the nervous system and connective tissue.
-This can contribute to a freer breathing.
-Many people experience relief from symptoms such as hyperventilation, shortness of breath, or a feeling of tightness due to stress.
+Additionally, acupuncture influences circulation and muscle tension in the chest area through the nervous system and connective tissue.
+This can contribute to freer breathing.
+Many people find relief from symptoms such as hyperventilation, shortness of breath, or a tight feeling due to stress.

-For chronic conditions such as asthma or bronchitis, acupuncture - as a complement to regular care - can focus on relieving symptoms and supporting overall well-being.
+For chronic conditions like asthma or bronchitis, acupuncture – as a complement to conventional care – can focus on symptom relief and overall well-being support.

 A treatment that moves with you

-World Asthma Day reminds us how valuable free breathing is.
+World Asthma Day reminds us of the value of free breathing.
 Sometimes it's good to consciously pause and give yourself some extra space.

-Curious about what acupuncture can mean for you in this regard?
+Curious about what acupuncture can do for you in this regard?

-Our NVA-acupuncturists are happy to tell you more!
+Our NVA acupuncturists will be happy to tell you more!